Rattan, Oklahoma: Geography

 Rattan is located in southern Pushmataha County at the intersection of Oklahoma routes 3 and 93.
-Rock Creek flows past just west of the community and Hugo Lake lies to the south in adjacent Choctaw County.
+Rock Creek flows past just west of the community center and Hugo Lake lies to the south in adjacent Choctaw County.
 The southwest end of the Ouachita Mountains lies to the north.

 According to the United States Census Bureau, the town has a total area of 4.0 sqmi, all land.

 History

 Established in approximately 1910, Rattan was named for Rattan, Texas, from which a number of its early white settlers came.

-Rattan, Texas—located in Delta County, thirty miles north of Paris, Texas—was named for local postal officer Clarence V. Rattan in 1893.
+Rattan, Texas—located in Delta County, twenty-one miles southwest of Paris, Texas—was named for local postal officer Clarence V. Rattan in 1893.
 Following Oklahoma's statehood in 1907 a number of Delta County families relocated to the new Pushmataha County, among them Akins, Akards, and Helms.
 The Delta County family (or families) apparently establishing itself in Rattan has not been identified.

 Originally overshadowed by the nearby white settlement of Belzoni, Oklahoma, Rattan did not become economically successful enough to merit its own United States Post Office until December 12, 1910, with its first postmaster being Moses A. Fleming.
 Belzoni’s success as a farming hub sapped Rattan of much of its potential vitality, and it was not until the former's decline that Rattan emerged as the population center of southeastern area of the county.

 Prior to establishment of its post office with the name “Rattan”, the area was called Sulphur Springs, Indian Territory.
 Sulphur Springs, located 3/4 mile south-southeast of the highway intersection of OK 3 and OK 93 in present-day Rattan, was county seat of Cedar County, Choctaw Nation.
 It was established by the Choctaws’ Doaksville Constitution of 1860 and, in the manner of most Choctaw county seats, served a part-time role as legal and political center.
 It was never a sizeable permanent settlement and boasted almost no mercantile or retail stores.

 County court met on the first Monday of each month and was called Probate Court, even though it was more similar to modern-day county court proceedings than a modern probate court.
 The court met in a large log house, constructed of long, straight logs, serving as both an Indian Methodist church and court house.
 The Cedar County Court House was torn down by white settlers sometime after Oklahoma’s statehood in 1907, after which it ceased serving any legal use.
 The Court House was located about 200 yards north of the Sulphur Springs and 1/4 mile due west of Rattan Cemetery.

 Sulphur Springs took its name from several sulphur springs located in the vicinity.
 A number of Choctaw families living around the Cedar County Court House used them as well as visitors to court.